heritage arts glass project

 Woodturning Beginning

 Through lecture and hands-on sessions, students will learn the basics of using a wood lathe.
 On completion, students will be able to: identify the parts of the lathe; carefully observe and apply the American Association of Woodturners’ safety guidelines; identify the basic woodturning tools and learn sharpening procedures.
-Students will purchase personal safety equipment and a few personal tools.
+Students will need to purchase personal safety equipment and a few personal tools.
 Wood will be available for purchase on site.
 Class meets in Room 118.
-Instructor: Dawn Greenberg.
+Instructor Dawn Greenberg.

 Woodturning Intermediate